Skip to main content

 About Ballarat Clarendon College

-Ballarat Clarendon College – where learning comes first
+Ballarat Clarendon College – different by design

 Please note that you are wholly responsible for fact checking in respect of the information provided by schools.
 Please also check for the latest visa and work permit requirements that may apply.
 Tes is not responsible for the content of advertisements or the policies adopted by advertising schools.
 Tes asks that all schools follow Tes' Fair Recruitment Policy.